cgod95/mingle-synergy/ENV_VARIABLES.md

 # (MODE=development) even if VITE_DEMO_MODE is not set
 ```

+**Important:** When demo mode is enabled:
+- Firebase initialization is **completely skipped** - no Firebase credentials needed
+- Authentication uses UserContext instead of Firebase Auth
+- All services use mock implementations
+- No Firebase errors will occur even without Firebase configuration

 ### Demo Free Access Window
 ```bash
 # Option 1: Set specific expiry date (ISO format)